-This brilliantly coloured autumnal pumpkin spice smoothie is perfect for fall.
+This delicious and brilliantly coloured pumpkin spice smoothie with cranberries is perfect as a Christmassy treat.

-I find you can use squash and pumpkin interchangeably – I prefer the flavour of squash and the fact that they are generally smaller (and thus easier to carry home from the supermarket) means that Ed and I get through them faster, and crucially before they go off!
+I find you can use squash and pumpkin interchangeably.
+I prefer the flavour of butternut squash.
+Ed and I get through them faster, and crucially before they go off!

-If you are not used to green, or other veggie containing, smoothies this pumpkin spiced smoothie is a really good first step to establishing the habit of adding a portion of vegetables to your glass and eating vegetables for breakfast.
-Remember my mantra for a healthy diet – to concentrate on the good stuff – namely veggies – and the less good stuff will look after its self.
-The flavour is all about the spice, rather than the pumpkin which does not stand out, or seem strange at breakfast time.
-Of course it also provides a seasonal guilt free breakfast for Halloween or Thanksgiving – its not quite a matter of this will offset all the candy, but it goes some way!
+If you are not used to green, or other veggie smoothies, this pumpkin spiced smoothie with cranberries is a really good one to try.
+It could be the first step in establishing the habit of adding vegetables to your glass and eating them for breakfast.
+My mantra for a healthy diet is to concentrate on the good stuff – namely veggies – and the less good stuff will look after itself.
+The flavour here is all about the spice, rather than the pumpkin, which does not stand out.
+It may seem strange at breakfast time, but its sweetness is necessary to offset the cranberries’ acidity.

 - 1 tbs ground linseeds or chia seeds

 - 200 ml small glass orange juice

 - Chill all the ingredients overnight, or freeze the grapes

 - Place all the ingredients into a blender and whizz until smooth.